John Fendley

-John "Fenners" Fendley is a British television presenter, currently co-host of Sky Sports' Soccer AM.
+John "Fenners" Fendley is a British television presenter, best known for being a co-host of Sky Sports' Soccer AM between 2015 and 2023.

 Career

 Between 1997 and 2007, Fendley was a producer on Soccer AM.
 Upon leaving the show, Fendley began working for internet television channel ChannelBee in 2008.

+In 2010, he was an occasional 'feature reporter' on Sky Sports News show Soccer Saturday.
+From 2010–2012, Fendley presented Take It Like a Fan alongside Charlotte Jackson and then Bianca Westwood.

 In August 2015, Fendley was named as a co-presenter of Soccer AM alongside Helen Chamberlain, replacing Max Rushden.
-As of June 2020, Fendley presents the programme alongside Jimmy Bullard.

-He is an occasional 'feature reporter' on Sky Sports News show Soccer Saturday.
-From 2010–2012, Fendley presented Take It Like a Fan alongside Charlotte Jackson and then Bianca Westwood.

-Fendley also co-presented The Fantasy Football Club alongside Paul Merson.
+Fendley also co-presented Sky TV's The Fantasy Football Club alongside Paul Merson in 2018.
+From June 2019 until May 2023, Fendley presented Soccer AM alongside Jimmy Bullard.

+After Soccer AM finished airing in May 2023, Fendley spoke to media saying how the show being axed had affected his mental health.
+In April 2024, it was announced he had launched a podcast alongside his former Soccer AM co-host Jimmy Bullard called FC Bullard.

 Personal life

 Fendley attended East Ayton Primary School and Raincliffe School in Scarborough.
 After leaving Scarborough Sixth Form College, Fendley had a gap year in Australia.